HPCNow/hpcnow-labs/user-training/10-mpi-runtime-tuning.md

 The shared data should be local to the socket and moreover, the data will potentially stay on the processor's cache.

 System processes can interrupt your process running on a core.
 If your process is not bound to a core or to a socket, it can be moved.
-In this case, all data for this process has to be moved as wll, and this involves a huge overhead..
+In this case, all data for this process has to be moved as well, and this involves a huge overhead..

 MPI communication is faster between processes which are on the same socket.
 If you know that two tasks perform many communications, you can bind them to the same socket.